AtlanPrime/customromguide/StepFour.md

 #Clone the kernel tree
 git clone https://github.com/xiaomi-sdm660/android_kernel_xiaomi_sdm660 -b 10.0-eas kernel/xiaomi/sdm660

-#clone the vendor tree
+#Clone the vendor tree
-sometimes devs decides to put the common vendor tree and vendor tree in a single repo.. so it would be vendor_xiaomi.. but in this specific case we have the vendor and the common vendor tree as seperate repos so..
+Sometimes devs decides to put the common vendor tree and vendor tree in a single repo.. so it would be vendor_xiaomi.. but in this specific case we have the vendor and the common vendor tree as seperate repos so..